Stella Schools – an evening with Louisa Lim

 Throughout the year a group of students from Melbourne Girls Grammar School (MGGS) get together once a week at lunchtime to read and reflect on a book longlisted for the Stella Prize.
 A wonderful opportunity to discuss in a safe space topics such as politics, identity, grief and history.

-In August this year, six students had the opportunity to share their reflections on the book Indelible City: Dispossession and Defiance in Hong Kong with its author, Louisa Lim.
+In August 2023, six students had the opportunity to share their reflections on the book Indelible City: Dispossession and Defiance in Hong Kong with its author, Louisa Lim.
 The event marked the culmination of weeks of reading, reflection and analysis guided by one of the school’s English teachers.

 These are the six reflections that the students shared with Louisa.